Cache Logic / Operations¶

 dereferencing.
 This is the same logic used by the core event loop.

-uses thread local storage to store wait lists.
+Vol uses thread local storage to store wait lists.
 For each thread there is a vector of

-has a numeric identifier which also serves as its index in the
+event lists.
+Each Vol has a numeric identifier which also serves as its index in the

 vector.
-This is possible because the set of Vol
+This is possible because the set of Vol instances is determined by the cache

 configuration and therefore fixed at process start time.
-Content for Vol
+Content for Vol locks is, based on

 experimental measurements, the lock with the highest contention and therefore is worth special